Malleable scheduling beyond identical machines: Rounding schemes

 Clearly, the load of any machine $i \in \M$ in the final schedule is the sum of the load due to the execution of $\J^{(1)}$, plus the processing time of at most one job of $\J^{(2)}$.
-By Proposition \ref{speed:parent} and \ref{speed:children}, it follows that any feasible solution of [LP(C)] can be rounded in polynomial-time into a feasible schedule of makespan at most $4C$.
+By Propositions \ref{speed:parent}, \ref{speed:children} and the fact that $\ell_i \leq C$ for all $i \in \M$ by constraints \eqref{lp-makespan}, it follows that any feasible solution of [LP(C)] can be rounded in polynomial-time into a feasible schedule of makespan at most $4C$.